-4.2.1.3.
 Discussion.
-Together, these results replicate and extend prior work on opportunity cost neglect (e.g., Frederick et al., 2009; Spiller, 2011).
+Together, these results replicate and extend prior work on opportunity cost neglect.
 First, they replicate opportunity cost neglect with incentivized choices.
-Second, they indicate an effect of opportunity cost salience in repeated choices.
-Third, coupled with the results from the posttest (noted in footnote 9), they suggest that explicit frame has a carryover effect on implicit frame but no such carryover of implicit frame, suggesting that the equivalence is evident after one has considered the explicit frame.
+Second, they indicate an effect of opportunity cost salience in intensive repeated choices.
+Third, coupled with the results from the posttest, they suggest that explicit frame has a carryover effect on implicit frame but no such carryover of implicit frame, suggesting that the equivalence is evident after one has considered the explicit frame.
 Fourth, they are consistent with the interpretation that not only choices, but also WTP judgments are made while neglecting opportunity costs.